-'s policy is not to release these data without written permission from ate hospital association and if requested with your appropriate or research issues.
-The AHA is requesti le these data to external organizations, both pung your permission to allow us to release your ure, the receiving organization will be prohibited ublic and private, for their use in analyzing crucial health care policy confidential data to those requests that we consider legitimate and d from releasing hospital specific information.
-Please indicate below whether or not you agree to these types of disclosure: [ ] I hereby grant AHA permission to reneed to gain access to these data so elease my hospital's revenue data to external ubject to the user's agreement with the AHA no users that the AHA determines have a legitimate and worthwhile of to release hospital specific information.
-Chief Executive Officer Date [ ] I do not grant AHA permission to rel- ease my confidential data.
-Chief Executive Officer Date Does your hospital or health syst em have an Internet or Homepage address? ?
-Yes No D pout your responses to this survey, who should be contacted?
-Name (please print) Title (Area Code) Telephone Number Chief Executive Officer () Hospital's Main Fax Number Contact Email address:
+[] I hereby grant AHA permission in need to gain access to these data to release my hospital's revenue data to external use ta subject to the user's agreement with the AHA not ers that the AHA determines have a legitimate and worthwhile to release hospital specific information.
+Chief Executive Officer Date [] I do not grant AHA permission to o release my confidential data.
+Chief Executive Officer Date ress: http:// Thank you for your cooperation in co ompleting this survey.
+If there are any questions abo out your responses to this survey, who should be contacted?
+Thank you for your cooperation in oc ompleting this survey.
+If there are any questions abo () Name (please print) Title (Area Code) Telephone Number / Chief Executive Officer () Hospital's Main Fax Number Contact Email address: -